Hellebore, also called Christmas rose, is a magnificent winter-blooming flower.

 Flowering – December to March

-Caring for it and planting it are steps that will enhance blooming.
+Caring for it and planting it well will enhance blooming.

 Planting hellebore

-It is often advised to plant hellebore in fall, ideally in the vicinity of November but you can plant it until spring as long as it doesn’t freeze.
+It is often advised to plant hellebore in fall, ideally sometime in November but you can plant it until spring as long as it doesn’t freeze.

-- Enrich your soil with special perennial, flower plant or all-purpose soil mix and possibly add soil conditioner like manure or seaweed or home-made compost.
+• Enrich your soil with special perennial, flower plant or all-purpose soil mix and, eventually, add a soil conditioner like manure or seaweed or home-made compost.

-- Plant the hellebore in your blend of garden soil and soil mix.
+• Plant the hellebore with the blend of garden soil and soil mix you prepared.

 If ever the need arises to move your hellebore to a new spot, proceed preferably in spring and extract the largest possible clump, because hellebore doesn’t like being transplanted.